afragen/git-updater/readme.txt

 The only extra character allowed in a URI is `-`.
 Let me know if there is a need for others.

-This plugin was based upon <a href="https://github.com/WordPress-Phoenix/whitelabel-framework/blob/master/inc/updater-plugin.php">Whitelabel Framework's updater-plugin.php</a>, which was based upon https://github.com/UCF/Theme-Updater.
-And the plugin updater class was based upon <a href="https://github.com/codepress/github-plugin-updater">codepress/github-plugin-updater</a>
+This plugin's theme updater class was based upon <a href="https://github.com/WordPress-Phoenix/whitelabel-framework/blob/master/inc/updater-plugin.php">Whitelabel Framework's updater-plugin.php</a>, which was based upon https://github.com/UCF/Theme-Updater.
+The plugin updater class was based upon <a href="https://github.com/codepress/github-plugin-updater">codepress/github-plugin-updater</a>

 == Issues ==

 Please log issues on the GitHub at https://github.com/afragen/github-theme-updater/issues

 == Changelog ==

+= 1.4.1 =
+* oops fixed the readme to more accurately reflect support for both plugins and themes.

 = 1.4 =
 * fix for rename functions to be more precise, otherwise might rename wp.org repo themes.